Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Bi-Hamiltonian geometry and contact integrability

 \begin{definition} A $(2n+1)$-dimensional contact Hamiltonian system $(C,\alpha,h)$ is said to be \emph{completely integrable} if there exist $n+1$ dissipated quantities $f_1,\dots,f_{n+1}$ such that: \begin{enumerate} \item $\{f_i,f_j\}_\alpha=0$ for all $i,j$; \item the differentials $\dd f_1,\dots,\dd f_{n+1}$ have rank at least $n$ on a dense open subset of $C$. \end{enumerate} Reordering if necessary, we may and shall assume that $h$ itself is included in the family $\{f_i\}$. \end{definition}

 In this language, the contact Liouville--Arnol'd theorem proved in \cite{C.d.L+2023} extends the classical symplectic theory \cite{Arnold1978,Audin2004} to the contact category.
-In particular, completely integrable contact systems admit local action--angle type coordinates adapted to the Reeb dynamics and to the dissipated quantities.
+In particular, completely integrable contact systems admit local action--angle type coordinates adapted to the contact Hamiltonian dynamics and to a certain foliation defined by the dissipated quantities.